 It is best to ask permission first.
 Please not that it is illegal to drink alcohol in the UK if you are under 18 years old.

-Generally this is not permitted.
-Some hosts may permit you to have a guest visit, however, you must have approval from your host before you invite friends into your host’s home.
-Overnight stays are strictly prohibited.
+Generally, this is not permitted.
+Some hosts may permit you to have a guest visit during waking hours while the host is at home.
+However, you must always have approval from your host before you invite friends into your host’s home.
+Overnight stays are strictly prohibited without prior written permission.
+If you would like to apply for written permission please do not ask your host directly as they may feel saying no, which may cause awkwardness or an uncomfortable atmosphere.
+Instead please contact our team directly.

 If you are over 18 and planning to return home late, please advise your host in advance so that they do not worry.